Lowell Delegation Announces Enactment of Special Election Home Rule Petition

 The home rule as written by the Lowell City Council calls for vacancies of elected municipal officials to be handled in one of three ways, depending on when the vacancy occurs.
 If the vacancy occurs in the first year of the term, a special election will be called within 120 days of the seat officially being declared vacant.
 In the second year of the term, the council or school committee would have the option of either calling a special election or appointing a replacement until the next regular municipal election.
 The bill also allows for the seat to remain vacant in the latter half of the second year if the body so chooses.

 “I am very happy to see this important home rule petition be enacted in the legislature today.
 I thank the city council for their foresight back in April to propose that council and school committee vacancies be able to be filled through special elections,” said State Representative Vanna Howard.
-“The residents in my district have been clear and outspoken in their support of special elections to fill municipal vacancies–and I am also certain that residents throughout the entire City of Lowell share that sentiment”
+“The residents in my district have been clear and outspoken in their support of special elections to fill municipal vacancies–and I am also certain that residents throughout the entire City of Lowell share that sentiment.”

 Lawmaking by its very nature is a meticulous and deliberate process.
 In addition to the special care spent by the Lowell City Council through multiple subcommittee meetings considering the legislation before its introduction via a home rule petition, the bill had also undergone review by the Joint Committee on Election Laws, House and Senate Counsel, and the Secretary of State’s Elections Division.
-Only minor adjustments were proposed over the course of the process.
+Only minor adjustments were proposed throughout the process.
 The city approved some of those minor changes on July 18th, and gave final approval to the last required amendment earlier today (July 24).
 With that necessary final approval from the city, the delegation was able to move the bill through the remainder of the legislative process and speedily to the governor’s desk.

 “In a timely manner, I’m proud to say that the State House delegation worked together to diligently to pass this important legislation to ensure that voters have the opportunity to exercise their right to vote whenever a council or school committee seat is decided,” said State Representative Rodney Elliott.